bangbangcon/west/content/Speakers.md

 - A practical way to extend the life of mature software
 - A tool for conservation, to help understand the design[er]s of past machines
-- An aid communication with possibly remote co-designers on future machines
+- An aid for communication with possibly remote co-designers on future machines

 Emulation can help communicate through space and time!